KhronosGroup/VK-GL-CTS/external/vulkancts/README.md

 The conformance submission package must contain the following:

-1) Full test logs (TestResults.qpa) from CTS runs against all driver builds
+1) Full test logs (`TestResults.qpa`) from CTS runs against all driver builds
-2) Result of "git status" and "git log" from CTS source directory
+2) Result of `git status` and `git log` from CTS source directory
 3) Any patches used on top of release tag
 4) Conformance statement

-Test logs (1) should be named <submission pkg dir>/TestResults-<driver build type>.qpa, for example TestResults-armeabi-v7a.qpa.
+Test logs (1) should be named `<submission pkg dir>/TestResults-<driver build type>.qpa`, for example `TestResults-armeabi-v7a.qpa`.
 On platforms where multiple different driver builds (for example 64-bit and 32-bit) are present, CTS logs must be provided for each driver build.

 The CTS build must always be done from clean git repository that doesn't have any uncommitted changes.
-Thus it is necessary to run and capture output of "git status" and "git log" (2) in the source directory:
+Thus it is necessary to run and capture output of `git status` and `git log` (2) in the source directory:

 	git status > <submission pkg dir>/git-status.txt
 	git log <release tag>..HEAD > <submission pkg dir>/git-log.txt